jkoutavas/react-native-sandbox/README.md

 ### May 8th, 2022

 I successfully incorporated wrapping React-Native-Elements' Input component with "MyTextInput" allowing me to explore how React.refForwarding works as well as adding some non sequitur rightIcon examples.
 You can see a screen shot of this in [PR #1's description](https://github.com/jkoutavas/react-native-sandbox/pull/1).

+### April 22nd, 2023

+I updated the app to React Native v0.71.7 and to React Native Element v4.0.0-rc.7